 Today, identity is a topic that is found everywhere.
-The lack of knowledge about identity and the identity crisis that many people experience lead them to fall into the trap of a false identity, pretending to be something that we are not.
+So, the lack of knowledge about identity and the identity crisis that many people experience lead them to fall into the trap of a false identity.
+They can pretend to be something that they are not.
 Satan wants you to pretend to be what you are not.
-He knows that your identity in Christ will make you someone he cannot defeat and that is why he tries his best to make you develop a false identity.
+He knows that your identity in Christ will make you someone he cannot defeat.
+And that is why he tries his best to make you develop a false identity.

 In the book “The Emotionally Healthy Leader,” author Peter Scazzero talks about the three temptations that Satan offered Jesus after He was baptized and while He was on his 40 days of fasting.
 These are the same three temptations or false identities we experience today, and they can lead us to experience an identity crisis.

-2) I am what I have (Possessions).
 In Luke 4:5-8, Satan told Jesus that he would give Him all he showed to Him if He worshiped him.
-“I am what I possess” is part of the predominance of a personal identity.
+“I am what I possess” is part of the predominance of personal identity.
 We define ourselves by what we possess, whether they are things we own or the earthly things with which we fill our lives.

 Many of us give more value to what others think rather than what Jesus thinks of us.
 We live with a broken identity.
 We are characterized by fear, manipulation, possessiveness, self-promotion, and self-destruction.